CodeYourFuture/curriculum/content/js1/sprints/3/prep/index.md

 }
 ```

-A block is a region of code defined by a set of curly braces in which we write any number of statements.
+🔑 A **block** is a region of code defined by a set of curly braces in which we write any number of statements.

  As with function scope, block scope means that variables declared inside a given block are only accessible inside the given region.
 This means we can declare a variable with the same name in 2 different blocks and we won't get an `ReferenceError`.

 ```js title="problem.js"